Ravinayak07/Python-Notes/NOTES/16_OOPs.md

 # Python3 program to
 # demonstrate instantiating
 # a class
-class Dog:
+class Student:

     # A simple class
     # attribute
-    attr1 = "mammal"
+    attr1 = "male"
-    attr2 = "dog"
+    attr2 = "student"

     # A sample method
     def fun(self):
-        print("I'm a", self.attr1)
+        print("I'm", self.attr1)
         print("I'm a", self.attr2)

 # Driver code
 # Object instantiation
-Rodger = Dog()
+Ravi = Student()

 # Accessing class attributes
 # and method through objects
-print(Rodger.attr1)
+print(Ravi.attr1)
-Rodger.fun()
+Ravi.fun()
 ```

 ```
 mammal
-I'm a mammal
+I'm male
-I'm a dog
+I'm a student
 ```

-- In the above example, an object is created which is basically a dog named Rodger.
-This class only has two class attributes that tell us that Rodger is a dog and a mammal.
+- In the above example, an object is created which is basically a student named Ravi.
+This class only has two class attributes that tell us that Ravi is a studnet and male.
-- In this example, we are creating a Dog class and we have created two class variables attr1 and attr2.
+- In this example, we are creating a Student class and we have created two class variables attr1 and attr2.
 We have created a method named fun() which returns the string “I’m a, {attr1}” and I’m a, {attr2}.
-We have created an object of the Dog class and we are printing at the attr1 of the object.
+We have created an object of the Student class and we are printing at the attr1 of the object.
 Finally, we are calling the fun()

 # The Python Self:

-- Self represents the instance of the class.
+- Self represents the instance of the class.( Imagine the class as a recipe, and an instance as a dish made using that recipe.)
 - By using the “self” we can access the attributes and methods of the class in Python.
 - It binds the attributes with the given arguments.
 - The reason you need to use self. is because Python does not use the @ syntax to refer to instance attributes.
 Python decided to do methods in a way that makes the instance to which the method belongs be passed automatically, but not received automatically: the first parameter of methods is the instance the method is called on.